CriticalArc Marks 10 years of Industry Transformation with SafeZone

 About CriticalArc

-CriticalArc provides SafeZone®, the unified safety, security and emergency management solution that helps large organisations keep their people safe and respond more effectively to critical incidents so they can fulfil their duty of care and mitigate risks.
-SafeZone fundamentally transforms the ability to manage personal safety, security and emergency situations so organisations can respond faster and more effectively to protect their most important asset, their people.
-Through real-time visualisation, communications and response coordination, SafeZone streamlines operations, is easy to use and quick to deploy.
+CriticalArc provides SafeZone®, the unified safety, security and emergency management solution that helps large organizations keep their people safe and respond more effectively to critical incidents so they can fulfil their duty of care and mitigate risks.
+SafeZone fundamentally transforms the ability to manage personal safety, security and emergency situations so organizations can respond faster and more effectively to protect their most important asset, their people.
+Through real-time visualization, communications and response coordination, SafeZone streamlines operations, is easy to use and quick to deploy.

 Headquartered in Sydney, Australia, CriticalArc has offices and operations in the UK and North America providing an international delivery capability and reach.
 For more information on CriticalArc and SafeZone, please go to www.criticalarc.com, email contact@criticalarc.com or telephone +44 (0) 800 368 9876.